-I’ve spent 27 years working on changing outmoded mindsets about what we should be doing in meetings.
-Historically, topics had to be determined in advance, the meeting format was mainly lecture and did not encourage interaction, and content was king.
+I’ve spent 30 years working on changing outmoded mindsets about what we should be doing in meetings.
+Historically, topics weredetermined in advance, the meeting format was mainly lecture and did not encourage interaction, and content was king.
 To stay effective and relevant today, meetings must:

 And it is changing.
 The meetings industry is far more aware of the importance of treating and supporting attendees as active participants rather than passive consumers of education.
 You see this in the increasing number of industry articles about good meeting process, the rise of the term “meeting design” being applied to the group process we use in sessions as opposed to, say, F&B or production design.

-I am now writing another book with the working title of The Little Book of Event Crowdsourcing, and I’m starting to offer workshops where meeting professionals, designers, and stakeholders can learn first-hand about the power of the participatory techniques I’ve written about and use.
-And I continue to design and facilitate meetings, which is perhaps the most effective way to change mindsets: exposing participants to what meetings can be like when you adopt a participant-driven and participation-rich approach.
+I am now writing another book, Event Crowdsourcing.
+I’m starting to offer workshops where meeting professionals, designers, and stakeholders can learn first-hand about the power of participatory techniques.
+And I continue to design and facilitate meetings.
+That’s the most effective way to change mindsets: exposing participants to what meetings can be like when you adopt a participant-driven and participation-rich approach.

 Best Business Advice

-One of my mentors, Jeannie Courtney, taught me to trust my intuition and helped me see the power and joy that is possible when I respond to opportunity rather than what I used to think of as taking a risk by trying something new—and scary.
+One of my mentors, Jeannie Courtney, taught me to trust my intuition.
+She helped me see the power and joy that is possible when I respond to opportunity rather than what I used to think of as taking a risk by trying something new—and scary.
 Like much of my most important learning, that change of perspective happened experientially, rather than from a piece of advice.

 Got a Spare Hour?

-Although I love our community, and have greatly enjoyed the work of discovering topics, finding and encouraging interesting guests, and moderating many chats, the work involved is taking too much time from an increasingly busy professional life.
+I love our community, and have greatly enjoyed the work of discovering topics, finding and encouraging interesting guests, and moderating many chats.
+But the work involved as the community manager of the #eventprofs Twitter chats is taking too much time from an increasingly busy professional life.
 With a second book on the way, and a travel schedule that is becoming more and more packed, I don’t believe I’ll be able to dedicate the amount of time needed to do a competent job in the coming months.

 I want to thank the hundreds of people who have moderated, been guests, or tweeted during #eventprofs chats, which have been running continuously since May, 2009.
 Though much has changed since we started, and the initial excitement of using social media to meet in a new way has become almost routine, the chats still provide a valuable opportunity for event industry veterans and newcomers alike to meet and share, irrespective of their physical locations.